DarkTalisman20/DAA-Assignment-1/Tomita-README.md

 ## Results

 *The following results are based on executing the C++ implementation of the Tomita-based maximal clique algorithm on various datasets.
+The code was executed on a Macbook Air 1, with 8 GB RAM and the execution time may differ for different devices.
 The output includes the number of maximal cliques found, the size of the largest clique, and the execution time.*

 | Dataset       | Nodes     | Edges      |
 |---------------|-----------|------------|